syncfusion-content/xamarin.android-docs/xamarin-android/SfCarousel/transformation.md

 ---
 layout: post
 title: Transformation in Syncfusion® Carousel control in Xamarin.Android
-description: Learn how to set the Transformation in Carousel for Xamarin.Android
+description: Learn how to set the Transformation in Carousel for Xamarin.Android and customize visual effects
-platform: Xamarin.Android
+platform: xamarin.android
 control: SfCarousel
 documentation: ug
 ---